eguneys/celeste-jumping/SPRINGS.md

 The `object_draw` function is the default drawing method.
 It draws the objects `spr` property to `x y` position.

-Remove the `player` method and just make it an object with custom properties, make sure functions like `player_update` are defined first before this definition:
+Remove the `player` method and just make it a table with custom properties, make sure functions like `player_update` are defined first before this definition:

     player = {
         dx=0,